weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

       CLUSTER_JOIN: 'weaviate-node-1:7100'  # This must be the service name of the "founding" member node.
 ```

-Below is a configuration for a three-node setup.
-You could use this setup to test [replication](../configuration/replication.md) examples locally.
+Below is an example configuration for a 3-node setup.
+You may be able to test [replication](../configuration/replication.md) examples locally using this configuration.

 <details>